maelstrom-software/maelstrom/doc/book/head/src/go-test/cli.md

 ## `--list-packages`

 The `--list-packages` command-line option causes `maelstrom-go-test` to print the packages from which it would potentially run tests, without actually building any binaries or running any tests.
-This command may have to wait for the `go` binary to download dependencies.
+This command may have to wait for the `go` binary to download dependencies, however.

-Since we don't build any tests, it also may include packages which don't contain any tests.
+Because `maelstrom-go-test` won't attempt to build the tests in the given packages, it may include packages that don't actually have any tests.

 This option can be combined with [`--include` and `--exclude`](#include-and-exclude).